ZooBeasts/Machine-learning-for-ultrafast-laser-characterization-FROG/README.md

-# Machine-Learning-Assisted Dual Harmonic Generation FROG for Enhanced Ultrafast Pulse Recovery
+# Machine Learning Assisted Dual Harmonic Generation FROG for Enhanced Ultrafast Pulse Recovery

 This is the collaboration project for ultrafast laser pulse response prediction between Heriot-Watt University and the University of St Andrews